temleus/secondTest42/README.md

 The resulting folder, facebook-android-sdk-x.x.x, contains the SDK itself, samples and others.

-All three libraries must be added as library modules.
+All three libraries must be added as library projects.

++ add android support package dependency (libs\android-support-v4.jar or your local jar)

 **Test module**